deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 The fee is all inclusive:

-_ a session that takes place in the comfort of your home _ my time and expertise during the shoot and post-processing
+_ a session that takes place in the comfort of your home
-- a 90 minute session with your newborn and family
+- a 60 minute session with your newborn/child only (no photos with parents included!)
-- all edited photos uploaded to a password protected online gallery (no watermarks)
+- all edited photos (about 100, a mix of color & BW) uploaded to a password protected online gallery (no watermarks)
-- all edited photos in high resolution (no watermarks) on a memory stick, within 10 days of the session the family will receive about 100 - 150 photos, which are a mix of color and B&W
+- all edited photos (about 100, a mix of color & BW) in high resolution (no watermarks) on a memory stick, within 10 days of the session
-- a phone consultation before the session to discuss planning, expectations, wardrobe..._
+- a phone/email consultation before the session to discuss planning, expectations, wardrobe..._

 **Big Foot** $450

-(weekend surcharge for both packages: $50)

-The session will take place in the comfort of your home and it includes
+_ a session that takes place in the comfort of your home

-_ my time and expertise during the shoot and post-processing
-- a 90 minute session with your newborn and family
+- a 120 minute session with all your family members.
+Pets are welcome too. :-)
-- all edited photos uploaded to a password protected online gallery (no watermarks)
+- all edited photos (about 200, a mix of color & BW) uploaded to a password protected online gallery (no watermarks)
-- all edited photos in high resolution (no watermarks) on a memory stick, within 10 days of the session the family will receive about 100 - 150 photos, which are a mix of color and B&W
+- all edited photos (about 200, a mix of color & BW) in high resolution (no watermarks) on a memory stick, within 10 days of the session
-- a phone consultation before the session to discuss planning, expectations, wardrobe..._
+- a phone/email consultation before the session to discuss planning, expectations, wardrobe..._

 I will bring a variety of blankets and wraps.
 Please let me know if the natural light in your apartment is not great, so I can bring lighting equipment.

 Travel fee may apply depending upon your location.
 No fee within Brooklyn, Manhattan and Queens.

+There is a weekend surcharge for both packages: $50

 I also have a small studio in Bushwick that can be made available upon request.